 In times of negative economic growth it is essential for entrepreneurs to take difficult decisions and to boldly tread unexplored, innovative paths.
 Maintaining the status quo is generally not the road to sustainable business development.
-This means that entrepreneurs in an SME context should possess analysing, pursuing and networking competencies (Lans, 2009).

 It is furthermore suggested that relatively few people have a clear image of what goes on in the greenhouse horticulture industry, resulting in limited interest among school leavers and graduates to work in this industry.
 It is expected that in ten years' time the sector will experience a lack of qualified employees.
 Closely related to this aspect of negative image is the difficulty experienced by current owners of greenhouse horticulture companies in finding adequate succession.
 Equally crucial to a sustainable business are the problem of fragmentation and the lack of space for growth; not only in literal terms of square footage but also in a figurative sense: restrictive regulations.
 Another important challenge facing the horticultural greenhouse industry is internal greenhouse climate management.
 The use of (alternative) energy sources for lighting, electricity, heat, water and CO2 require innovative strategic thinking.